MUSTAKIMSHAIKH2942/Task-manager/README.md

 # Task-manager
-Backend using pytho Django and psql db for task manager
+Backend using python Django and psql db for task manager